 The focus of the course will be 1) the portrayal of Arabs and of Arab culture as reflected in the writings of travelers to the Arab world in the nineteenth and twentieth centuries.
 A critical examination of stereotypical depictions is undertaken.
 2) Arab travel literature as exemplified in the accounts of Ibn Batuta (1303-1377) and Amin Rihani (20th Century).
+Students will be

+Amin Rihani (20th Century).
 Students will be encouraged to carry out research on a travel book of their own choice.
 Current theories in the field of travel literature will be examined.